imaxmelnyk/openai-scala/README.md

 # OpenAI Scala Client
 The OpenAI Scala Client is a library that provides a Scala interface to the [OpenAI API](https://platform.openai.com/docs), allowing you to programmatically interact with OpenAI's artificial intelligence models.
-The library uses [cats effect](https://typelevel.org/cats-effect/docs/getting-started) for generic monads and [sttp](https://sttp.softwaremill.com/en/latest/) for http client abstraction.
+The library uses [cats](https://typelevel.org/cats/) for generic monads and [sttp](https://sttp.softwaremill.com/en/latest/) for http client abstraction.

 ## Installation